-The standards staff shall coordinate a quality review25 of the interpretation to assess whether the interpretation is clear and provides the requested clarity without expanding on any requirement.
+The standards staff shall coordinate a quality review of the interpretation to assess whether the interpretation is clear and provides the requested clarity without expanding on any requirement.
 The detailed results of this review shall be provided to the drafting team and the Standards Committee with a recommendation on whether the documents are ready for formal posting and balloting and if the Standards Committee agrees that the proposed interpretation passes this review, the Standards Committee shall authorize posting the proposed interpretation.

 The first formal comment period shall be 30-days long.
 If the drafting team makes substantive revisions to the interpretation following the initial formal comment period, then the interpretation shall undergo another quality review before it is posted for its second formal comment period.
 The second formal comment period shall have a 45-day duration and shall start after the drafting team has posted its consideration of stakeholder comments and any conforming changes to the associated standard.
 Formation of a ballot pool shall take place during the first 30 days of the 45-day formal comment period, and the initial ballot of the interpretation shall take place during the last 10 days of that formal comment period.
+The interpretation drafting team shall consider and respond to all comments submitted during the period.
 The interpretation drafting team shall consider and respond to all comments submitted during the formal comment period at the same time and in the same manner as specified for addressing comments submitted with ballots.